microsoft/AzureProvisioningUsingFunctions/README.md

-# Azure Provisioning Functions
+# Azure Active Directory Provisioning with Azure Functions

-The code provided by this project can be used to create Azure Functions to provision quickly, with a simple POST call users (and soon other resources) to Azure AD.
+The code provided by this project can be used to create Azure Functions to provision quickly, with a simple GET or POST call users and groups to Azure AD and execute management activities on the resources.

 The following Functions are provided: